The Infinite-message Limit of Two-terminal Interactive Source Coding: Introduction

-This paper introduces a new convex-geometric approach to provide a blocklength-free single-letter characterization of the infinite-message sum-rate-distortion function as a functional of the joint source distribution and distortion levels.
-This characterization is not obtained by taking a limit as the number of messages goes to infinity.
-Instead, it is in terms of the least element of a family of partially-ordered, marginal-perturbations-concave functionals defined by the coupled per-sample distortion criteria.
-For computing the Boolean AND function of two independent Bernoulli sources at one/both terminals with zero Hamming distortion, the respective infinite-message minimum sum-rates are characterized in closed analytic form and shown to be achievable using infinitely many infinitesimal-rate messages.
-The functional viewpoint also leads to an iterative algorithm for evaluating any finite-message sum-rate-distortion functions.
+By viewing the sum-rate-distortion function as a functional of the joint source distribution and distortion levels, a new convex-geometric blocklength-free single-letter characterization of the infinite-message sum-rate-distortion function is developed.
+The new characterization is ``limit-free'' in that it does not involve evaluating an infinite-message limit.
+Instead, it is in terms of the least element of a family of partially-ordered functionals defined by the coupled per-sample distortion criteria.
+The new characterization is free of auxiliary random variables and therefore does not involve any Markov chain constraints or cardinality bounds.
+The new characterization leads to a simple criterion to test the optimality of any achievable infinite-message sum-rate-distortion expression.

+For computing, {with zero Hamming distortion}, the {samplewise} Boolean AND function of two independent Bernoulli {component} sources at one or both terminals, the respective infinite-message minimum sum-rates are fully characterized in closed analytic form.
+These optimal sum-rates are shown to be achievable using a novel construction for an infinite sequence of auxiliary random variables that, in the limit, correspond to using infinitely many infinitesimal-rate messages.

+The functional viewpoint {is used to develop} an iterative algorithm for evaluating any finite-message sum-rate-distortion function {which includes, as special cases, the rate-distortion, conditional rate-distortion, and Wyner-Ziv rate-distortion functions.} In the algorithm, the complexity of computation in each iteration does not grow with iteration number.

+{The new convex-geometric characterization is also used to affirmatively answer the following question that was left unresolved in\cite{Kaspi1985}: For lossy source reproduction, can the two-message sum-rate-distortion function be {\em strictly} smaller than the one-message Wyner-Ziv rate-distortion function?
+Explicit examples are constructed to demonstrate that the ratio and the difference between the one-message and two-message rate-distortion functions can be arbitrarily large and simultaneously the ratio of the backward rate to the forward rate in the two-message sum-rate can be arbitrarily small.
+These are the first known examples that explicitly demonstrate the benefit of interaction for distributed lossy source reproduction.}

+Results for the sum-rate-distortion function are also extended to the \emph{weighted} sum-rate-distortion function where the rates of messages sent from $A$ to $B$ and from $B$ to $A$ are weighted to account for communication costs that are different in different directions.
+The weighted sum-rate-distortion function can be further used to characterize the directed sum-rate-distortion \emph{region}, which represents the tradeoff between the two directed sum-rates from $A$ to $B$ and from $B$ to $A$, and the target distortion levels.